PolicyStat/edited/README.md

 When the last event type is different than the previous, then it is determined that a change was made and the provided callback is fired.

-This could be useful for registering undo/redo points, resource– friendlier autosaves and probably more.
+This could be useful for registering undo/redo points, resource–friendlier autosaves and probably more.
 Register an issue describing your integration and I’ll mention it here.